How To Make a Pet First Aid Kit and Other Essential First Aid Topics for Pet Care Professionals – Updated For 2025!

 Seizure

 Seizures in pets are most commonly caused by idiopathic epilepsy, liver disease, kidney failure, brain tumors, brain trauma, or ingesting toxins/poisons.
-Seizures can look incredibly scary, and it is easy to panic and be overcome with feelings of powerlessness.
-The most important thing for you to do when a pet in your care is experiencing a seizure is to stay calm and keep them from harming themselves on anything that could be dangerous, like running into a sharp corner or falling off of stairs or furniture.
-Once the seizure has started and they are lying down, try not to move the animal unless absolutely necessary.
+Seizures can look incredibly scary, and it is easy to panic and feel helpless in the moment, but the most important thing you can do is stay calm and keep them from harming themselves on anything that could be dangerous, like running into a sharp corner or falling off of stairs or furniture.
+Once the seizure has started and they are lying down, try not to move the animal unless it’s absolutely necessary.
 Seizures can cause long-term damage to a pet, and keeping them as safe as possible while it’s happening is vital.

 Most seizures only last for a short amount of time.
-If it continues for more than several minutes, veterinarian help should be sought immediately.
+If it continues for more than several minutes, it’s crucial to get them to a veterinarian immediately.
 Once the seizure is over and the pet has calmed down, contact the owner and arrange a vet visit.

 For more information on what typically happens during a seizure in pets and how they are treated, the VCA Animal Hospitals has a helpful guide here.